craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of The Holyl'nds.md

 ### Magic / Technology
 The magic of this region is held in and enforces the theocracy of [[The Church of the White Flame]] and therefore is modulated through [[Its Greatness]].
 Commoners experience magic as religion; the crops are shit this year because you made our god made, or, the crops are really good this year because we made our god happy.

 The technology of this region is par for the region; wind and manual power is efficiently used to solve common problems.
-Buildings are built from a medium strength brick, worse than ceramic or concrete,
+Buildings are built from a medium strength brick, worse than ceramic or concrete, and most "fine" components of a building or machine are built of iron, copper, or bronze.

 ### Other Notes
 -